hpsc-lab/OpenFHE.jl/README.md

 Aachen University/High-Performance Computing Center Stuttgart (HLRS), Germany), who is also its principal maintainer.

+Further contributions to OpenFHE.jl have been made by the following people:
+* [Arseniy Kholod](https://www.github.com/ArseniyKholod) (RWTH Aachen University, Germany)

 ## License and contributing
 OpenFHE.jl is available under the MIT license (see [LICENSE.md](LICENSE.md)).